Halo-Lab/eleventy-plugin-compress/README.md

 # eleventy-plugin-compress 👜

+**⚠️ This code moves to [the new location](https://github.com/Halo-Lab/eleventy-packages).
+Please, refer there to get a new development status.**

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

 Compresses HTML and assets (CSS, JavaScript) that are referenced from it with [`brotli`](https://brotli.org), [`gzip`](http://www.gzip.org) and [`deflate`](https://en.wikipedia.org/wiki/Deflate) algorithms.